How To Nurture Your Inner Child

 Heal Your Magical Child– Your Inner Magician Archetype and Inner Wounded Child.
 Learn why healing your inner alchemist and magician archetype can help you in your life, work, and spiritual business.

-I see everyday examples of the wounded magical child in so many wounded healers, coaches, intuitive’s, and spiritual teachers.
-Just like I have been working on those patterns in my own life for many years.
-Also as a highly empathic sensitive, I see how many unruly empaths are so disconnected from their magical child.
-Because they are so afraid of their gifts, gifts they have often not really learned how to harness.
+I see everyday examples of the wounded magical child in so many wounded healers, coaches, intuitive, and spiritual teachers.
+Like most healers, I have been working on those patterns in my own life for many years.

-The reality is when you can really tap into and heal not just your inner child but your magical child, you can really start to make big shifts.
-Big shifts in recognising your own power, owning and honouring your gifts, life, and soul purpose that is why shadow work and inner child work is so powerful.
+The reality is when you can tap into and heal not just your inner child but your magical child, you can start to make big shifts.
+Big shifts in recognizing your power, owning and honouring your gifts, life, and soul purpose that is why shadow work and inner child work are so powerful.

 Building Connection With Your Magical Child

-So when trying to heal your Magical Child make sure you understand that in many ways you are dealing with your inner child’s view of their world, their story.
+So when trying to heal your Magical Child make sure you understand you are dealing with your inner child’s view of their world, their story.

 Heal Your Magical Child, Your Inner Child